josuku/lanac_server/README.md

    - GUI Client: Launch client without parameters for GUI version of FilePicker.
 From build_v1 folder:
       $ ./client/client

    - Command Client: Launch client with parameter -nogui (configurable in global.h in NO_GUI_CLIENT_PARAMETER) version of FilePicker.
+The optional second parameter indicates the srcFolder.
+If it would not be added, SRC_FOLDER from global.h would be used.
 From build_v1 folder:
-      $ ./client/client -nogui
+      $ ./client/client -nogui "/usr/src"

    - MySql: sql\mysql_lanaccess.sql script must be executed on a MySql server.
 MySql configuration must be set on include\global.h